ExponentiAI/StyleMe/styleme/readme.md

 ## Evaluate

-You can run the following program to see the effect of style transform:
+You can run the following program to see the performance of our model:

 ```
-python train.py
+python style_transform.py
 ```

 or you can also get the FID and LPIPS: